zubyj/react-project-based-learning/README.md

-# react-projects
+# React projects
-Collection of projects to learn React
+### Small projects to learn React

+Many projects built on top of this [tutorial](https://github.com/john-smilga/react-projects)